sankeer28/DiscordBot-v1/README.md

 ## Click on startthebot.bat to run locally.
 ## Running the bot 24/7
-   you can also run this bot 24/7 using repl.it and a free website pinging service.
+   You can also run this bot 24/7 using repl.it and a free website pinging service.
     You can see an example [here](https://replit.com/@sankeer28/discord-bot-example?v=1).
      Copy index.js from here to there.